Integration in a nested iframe

 referrerUrl: document.referrer

-• forceDarkMode: forces the poll unit to use dark mode.
+• forceDarkMode: forces the Poll Unit to use dark mode.
 The default value is false.